-Surface and Sub-Surface Structures Maximum Settlement Maximum Angular Distortion Limiting Tensile Strain (percent) Buildings - Low or non-sensitive properties (i.e. ≤ 2 levels and carparks) 30 mm 1 in 350 0.1 Buildings and pools - High or sensitive properties (i.e. ≥ 3 levels and heritage items) 20 mm 1 in 500 0.1 Roads and parking areas 40 mm 1 in 250 n/a Parks 50 mm 1 in 250 n/a As defined in Burland et al. 'Building respondent Extension', London, Thomas Telford (2 se studies from con struction of the Jubilee As defined in Burland et al. 'Building re Jubilee Link Extension', London, Thoma • g - Case studies from construction of the 4 Should the geotechnical model in Condirestablished by Conditions E102 and E10 monitoring program to measure settlemedidentify and implement appropriate mitigarelevant surface and sub-surface structures possible that the surface and sub-surface criteria.
-The adopted criteria does not remove an existing surface and sub-surface structures tructures resulting from the CSSI. o3, the Proponent rent, distortion or structures in our excavate structures will no nust implement ar ain as required.
-The consultation with the tion and tunnelling the experience excent n instrumentation and the Proponent must also the owner(s) of the g works to ensure where edances of the relevant Applicable Applicable Not Applicable Not Applical 5 The Proponent must offer pre-dilapidation reports where the offer is accepted, on the identified as at risk from settlement or ville E101.
-The pre-dilapidation surveys and he current condition bration by the geote n of surface and si echnical model de ub- surface structures scribed in Condition Applicable Applicable Not Applicable Not Applical
+Surface and Sub-Surface Structures Maximum Settlement Maximum Angular Distortion Limiting Tensile Strain (percent) Buildings - Low or non-sensitive properties (i.e. ≤ 2 levels and carparks) 30 mm 1 in 350 0.1 Buildings and pools - High or sensitive properties (i.e. ≥ 3 levels and heritage items) 20 mm 1 in 500 0.1 Roads and parking areas 40 mm 1 in 250 n/a Parks 50 mm 1 in 250 n/a As defined in Burland et al. 'Building respo Link Extension', London, Thomas Telford (: ise studies from con struction of the Jubilee As defined in Burland et al. 'Building re Jubilee Link Extension', London, Thoma • g - Case studies from construction of the Should the geotechnical model in Cond established by Conditions E102 and E1 monitoring program to measure settlem identify and implement appropriate mitig relevant surface and sub-surface struction possible that the surface and sub-surface 03, the Proponent recent, distortion or structures in courses in courses prior to excava nust implement an ain as required.
+Th consultation with the tion and tunnelling n instrumentation and the Proponent must also the owner(s) of the g works to ensure where Applicable Applicable Not Applicable Not Applica criteria.
+The adopted criteria does not remove a existing surface and sub-surface structures resulting from the CSSI. · · ·